Heyuan-Yao/Heyuan-Yao.github.io/_pages/about.md

 Education
 ------
-Columbia University in the City of New York, USA: Bachelor in Arts, Mathematics-Statistics, Sep.
-2021 - May 2024
+*Columbia University in the City of New York, USA: Bachelor of Arts in Mathematics-Statistics, Sep.
+2021 - May 2024*

-City University of Hong Kong, Hong Kong SAR: Bachelor in Science, Sep.
-2019 - May 2024
+*City University of Hong Kong, Hong Kong SAR: Bachelor of Science in Computing Mathematics, Sep.
+2019 - May 2024*

 Teaching & Teaching Assistantship